Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid: Evolution of molecular biology

 The application of physics and chemistry to biological problems led to the development of molecular biology, which is particularly concerned with the flow and consequences of biological information from DNA to proteins.
-The discovery of the DNA double helix made clear that genes are functionally defined parts of DNA molecules, and that there must be a way for cells to translate the information in DNA to specific amino acids, which are used in order to make proteins.
+The discovery of the DNA double helix made clear that genes are functionally defined parts of DNA molecules, and that there must be a way for cells to translate the information in DNA to specific amino acids, which make proteins.

 Linus Pauling was a chemist who was very influential in developing an understanding of the structure of biological molecules.
 In 1951, Pauling published the structure of the alpha helix, a fundamentally important structural component of proteins.
 In early 1953, Pauling published a triple helix model of DNA, which subsequently turned out to be incorrect.
 Both Crick, and particularly Watson, thought that they were racing against Pauling to discover the structure of DNA.

 Max Delbrück was a physicist who recognized some of the biological implications of quantum physics.
-Delbruck's thinking about the physical basis of life stimulated Erwin Schrödinger to write, What Is Life?
+Delbruck's thinking about the physical basis of life stimulated Erwin Schrödinger to write What Is Life?.
 Schrödinger's book was an important influence on Crick and Watson.
 Delbruck's efforts to promote the "Phage Group" (exploring genetics by way of the viruses that infect bacteria) was important in the early development of molecular biology in general and the development of Watson's scientific interests in particular.

-Crick, Watson, and Maurice Wilkins who won the Nobel Prize for Medicine in recognition of their discovery of the DNA double helix.
+Crick, Watson, and Maurice Wilkins won the 1962 Nobel Prize for Medicine in recognition of their discovery of the DNA double helix structure.